2017 Call for Presentations

 Nevertheless, presentations will be recorded and presenters will be expected to sign an ACM copyright release form.

-Note that we will need all presenters to register for the CUFP workshop and travel to Japan at their own expense.
+Note that we will need presenters to register for the CUFP workshop and travel to Oxford at their own expense.
 There are some funds available to would-be presenters who require assistance in this respect.

 - Alex Lang (Tsuru Capital), co-chair

 - Rachel Reese (Mulberry Labs), co-chair

 - Jasper Van der Jeugt (Fugue)

 For more information on CUFP, including videos of presentations from previous years, take a look at the CUFP website at http://cufp.org.
 Note that presenters, like other attendees, will need to register for the event.
 Acceptance and rejection letters will be sent out by July 15th.